ShikharJ/Organ-Exchange/README.md

 # Organ-Exchange
-A Django-based Web App Implementing Gale Shapley Algorithm in the Medical Context
+A Django-based Web Application Implementing Gale Shapley Algorithm in the Medical Context.